Sajjadmanal/Udacity-Data-Scientist-Nanodegree/Project-1/Write A Data Science Blog Post/README.md

-# Deep dive into Seattle and Boston Airbnb Data
+# Deep Dive into Seattle and Boston Airbnb Data

 ## Brief Overview